-To score this metric use site aerial imagery and any other information collected about the region or watershed surrounding the AA to assess the water source in a 2 km area upstream of your AA (Table 11).
+To score this metric use site aerial imagery and any other information collected about the region or watershed associated with the vernal pool system the AA is located in to assess the water source in an area up to 2 km upstream of your AA (Table 11).
+If the watershed is smaller than 2km, assess only the area that is associated with the vernal pool system the AA is located in.